1899 Chicago Maroons football team: Game 16: Minnesota

 On November 25, 1899, Chicago played Minnesota at Marshall Field in Chicago before a crowd of 8,000 persons.
 The game was played in 35-minute halves.
-Chicago won by a 29-0 score.
+Chicago won by a 29–0 score.
 Chicago's touchdowns (four points each) were scored by Slaker, Cassells, Feil, Place and Hamill.
 Goals after touchdown were completed by Kennedy (1) and Henry (3).

 Game 17: Brown

 On Thanksgiving Day, November 30, 1899, Chicago concluded its regular season schedule with a victory over Brown by a 17–6 score in front of a crowd of 10,000 persons at Marshall Field in Chicago.
 The game began shortly after 2:30 p.m. and was played in halves of 35 and 30 minutes, the second half having been shortened due to darkness.
-The Daily Inter Ocean described the game as the "leading social function of the day" with the field a "bedlam of noise" and Chicago co-eds "out in force with large bows of maroon ribbon dangling from their umbrellas and barrytone tin horns."
+The Daily Inter Ocean described the game as the "leading social function of the day" with the field a "bedlam of noise" and female Chicago students "out in force with large bows of maroon ribbon dangling from their umbrellas and barrytone tin horns."
 University of Chicago President William Rainey Harper was seated in a central box in the front row and "showed an intense interest in the game."
 Chicago scored all 17 of its points in the first half, while Brown did not score until late in the second half as darkness began to fall.
 Frank Slaker scored two touchdowns for eight Chicago points, and James Henry kicked a field goal and two goals after touchdown for nine Chicago points.
 Right halfback Richardson scored all six of Brown's points on a touchdown and goal from touchdown.
 Guard Frederick Feil was called the "particular star" for Chicago, as he broke out of the pile for long gains on multiple occasions.
 Chicago's lineup against Brown was Sheldon (left end), Feil (left tackle), Ervin and Flannagan (left guard), Speed (center), Ahlswede (right guard), Webb (right tackle), Cassels (right end), Holste and Henry (quarterback) Henry and Eldredge (left halfback), Eldredge and Place (right halfback), and Slaker (fullback).